FINRAOS/MegaSparkDiff/README.md

 <h1>MegaSparkDiff</h1>

-    MegaSparkDiff is an open source tool that helps you compare any pair combinations of the following

     MegaSparkDiff is an open source tool that helps you compare any pair combination of data sets that are of the following types: